JianZhongDev/VisionTechInsights/content/posts/implement_train_VGG_PyTorch/index.md

 ## VGG architecture and implementation

-As you can see in the **cover image** of this post, the VGG model is made up of multiple layers of convolution followed by max-pooling, and it ends with a few fully connected layers. he output from these layers is then fed into a softmax layer to give a normalized confidence score for each image category.
+As you can see in the **cover image** of this post, the VGG model is made up of multiple layers of convolution followed by max-pooling, and it ends with a few fully connected layers.
+The output from these layers is then fed into a softmax layer to give a normalized confidence score for each image category.

 The key features of the VGG network are these stacked convolutional layers and fully connected layers.
 We will start with these stacked layers in our implementation.